EsterChang/CS4641/index.md

 ### Supervised Results

-We compared the R^2 score and MSE evaluation metrics to determine which supervised learning model best predicted the charges for all cost, high cost, and lost cost.
-Limitations include the dataset itself.
-One of the reasons for the lower evaluation metric values for the high cost in comparison to the low cost may be due to this limitation that our dataset had more lower cost data points.
+After training and evaluating our models with different combinations of parameters, we compared the R2 scores and MSE values of each to determine which offered the best predictions for all, high, and low costs.
+A common problem we found was a decrease in performance on high cost data only.
+This proved to be significant for linear regression and ANN, and noticeable for Random Forest and XGBoost.
+We believe that this is caused by the low number of observations in the high cost training set, so there was little we could do to address this issue.
+On the other hand, our best results were from low-to-medium cost data only, which demonstrates the value of our decision to split.
+Below is a summary of our supervised metric evaluation.

 #### R<sup>2</sup> Results
 <img width="1328" alt="Screen Shot 2020-12-07 at 3 12 20 PM" src="https://user-images.githubusercontent.com/32435018/101400482-fc12a280-389e-11eb-99b0-3fbfe90abd81.png">